mindspore-ai/docs/tutorials/source_en/parallel/comm_fusion.md

 MindSpore provides two interfaces to enable communication fusion, each of which is described below:

-1. Configuration in auto-parallel scenarios
+1. Configuration in parallel scenarios

     ```python
     net = AutoParallel(net, parallel_mode="semi_auto")